 Dr Mohammad Al-Ubaydli, CEO and Founder

 Mohammad is founder and CEO of Patients Know Best.
 He trained as a physician at the University of Cambridge; worked as a staff scientist at the National Institutes of Health; and was a management consultant to US hospitals at The Advisory Board Company.
 Mohammad is the author of seven books, including Personal health records: A guide for clinicians and Streamlining Hospital-Patient Communication: Developing High Impact Patient Portals.
-He is also an honorary senior research associate at UCL medical school for his research on patient-controlled medical records.
 In 2012, he was elected an Ashoka Fellow as a social entrepreneur for the contributions he has made to patient care.

 Read more about Mohammad's story..

 Ian Bastow, Chief Financial Officer